AsposeShowcase/Document_Viewer_and_Converter_for_Android/README.md

-# Aspose.Words Viewer
+## Document Viewer and Converter for Android

-Aspose.Words Viewer is a sample project that demonstrates how to use [Aspose.Words for Android](http://www.aspose.com/android/word-component.aspx) in your Android application to view and convert Word documents to different formats.
+Document Viewer and Converter for Android is a sample project that demonstrates how to use [Aspose.Words for Android](http://www.aspose.com/android/word-component.aspx) in your Android application to view and convert Word documents to different formats.
 User can either choose the document from external storage or Dropbox.

-Aspose.Words Viewer uses `ViewPager` to display each page of the document.
+Document Viewer and Converter for Android uses `ViewPager` to display each page of the document.
 The page is converted first to JPEG image and cached in memory to retrieve quickly when user navigates between pages, or rotate screen.
 All operations are performed using `AsyncTask` to keep UI thread working fine.

 Conversion is done by an `IntentService` and user gets progress in Notification area.

-# Setup
+## Setup

 Download the project files and import into Android Studio.
 There are some dependency files which you need to add to specific directories.
 Afterwith, your project will be ready to run.

-# Dependencies
+## Dependencies

 ### Aspose.Words for Android